saurabhsingh13no/virtual-wallet/README.md

 ## About

-This project is an *Building a Java library for online banking platform to build the virtual wallet to track users transaction account.*
+This project is about  *Building a Java library for online banking platform to build the virtual wallet to track users transaction account.*

+This is a spring boot application with in memory database *H2*.

 ## Problem Statement